vert-x3/vertx-web-site/src/site/blog/posts/2017-05-12-vertx-swagger-presentation.md

 An introduction to the Vert.X-Swagger project.
 How to use the SwaggerRouter and the Swagger Vertex Codegen plugin.

-[NOTE Though Vert.X is polyglot, Vert.X-Swagger project only supports Java.
+[NOTE Though Eclipse Vert.X is polyglot, Vert.X-Swagger project only supports Java.
 If you want to contribute to support more languages, you're welcome :) ]

-## Vert.X & Swagger
+## Eclipse Vert.X & Swagger
-[Vert.X][vertx-core] and [Vert.X-Web][vertx-web] are very cool for writing REST APIs.
+[Eclipse Vert.X][vertx-core] and [Vert.X-Web][vertx-web] are very convenient for writing REST APIs.
 The [Router][vertx-router] is very useful to manage all resources of an API.

 To start a new API, I usually use the "design-first" approach and [Swagger][swagger] is my best friend to define what my API is supposed to do.
 Then, comes the "boring" part of the job : convert the swagger file content into java code.
 That's always the same : resources, operations, models...